Coping with inflationary pressures

-But is there anything you can do about this?
-Continue reading for advice and tactics to ensure your packaging is as cost effective as possible.
+But is there anything you can do about these factors?
+Continue reading for advice and tactics to ensure your packaging is as cost-effective as possible.

-These have been reflected in the price of cardboard (across all types and grades of board), which in turn filters into the cost of your packaging.
+All these factors directly impact cardboard prices – across all board grades – which in turn filters into the cost of your packaging.

 The answer depends on the type and styles of packaging you use.

 It may be possible to analyse the material your packaging uses and change this to a lighter, cheaper board grade, thus mitigating any cost increases due to material.